acumenrev/recommended_dependencies/ios_native/ios_native.md

 - [XCLogger](https://github.com/DaveWoodCom/XCGLogger): XCGLogger is the original debug log module for use in Swift project
 - [URLNavigator](https://github.com/devxoul/URLNavigator): ⛵️ Elegant URL Routing for Swift
 - [copyable-macro](https://github.com/hootsuite/copyable-macro): Copyable macro
+- [SwiftierSwift](https://github.com/SwifterSwift/SwifterSwift): A handy collection of more than 500 native Swift extensions to boost your productivity.

 ## 🧪 Testing